Docs/Getting Started/Platform Overview

 Platform Overview

-SecureCodingHub is an interactive secure coding training platform that teaches developers to identify and fix security vulnerabilities through hands-on practice.
-It covers 185+ vulnerability types across OWASP Web, API, Mobile, and Client-Side Top 10 categories.
+SecureCodingHub is an interactive secure-coding training platform that teaches developers to identify and fix security vulnerabilities through hands-on practice.
+The catalog spans 200+ topics across the nine OWASP top-10 standards currently shipped (Web, API, Mobile, Client-Side, LLM, Agentic AI, AI Dev Tools, Cloud-Native, CI/CD), and the learner experience is available in eight UI languages.

 What is SecureCodingHub?